Our Indigenous Knowledge Consultations 2021 are now open until 25 May.

 IP Australia's Indigenous Knowledge Project is looking at ways the IP system can better support Aboriginal and Torres Strait Islander people to benefit from and protect their Indigenous Knowledge.
+IP Australia is currently consulting on our Indigenous Knowledge work.

 What is Indigenous Knowledge?